-- (1) The Municipality may require that notice of an application be given again if more than 18 months have elapsed since the first public notice of the application and if the Municipality has not considered the application. - (2) The Municipality may, at any stage during the processing of the application if new information comes to its attention that is material to the consideration of the application, require- - (a) notice of an application to be given or served again in terms of section 44, 45, 46 or 48; and - (b) an application to be re-sent to municipal departments, other organs of state or service providers for comment.
+- (1) The Municipality may require that notice of an application be given again if more than 18 months have elapsed since the first public notice of the application and if the Municipality has not considered the application. - (2) The Municipality may, at any stage during the processing of the application if new information comes to its attention which is material to the consideration of the application, require- - (a) notice of an application to be given or served again in terms of section 44, 45, 46 or 48; and - (b) an application to be re-sent to municipal departments and, where applicable, other organs of state or service providers for comment.

-54. Liability for cost of notice
+54. Further public notice

-The applicant is liable for the costs of publishing and serving notice of an application in terms of sections 44, 45, 46, 48, 52 or 53.
+The applicant is liable for the costs of publishing and serving of all notices of an application in terms of this By-law.